SID-2006/Sportify/README.md

 # Sportify
-A mini project on online sports shopping website
+A mini project on online sports shopping website.
+A small HTML project.
+Used CSS,Bootsrap and Animations.